 - 1. Withdrawals (grade of W or WE) from nursing courses will be issued to students wishing to withdraw from any or all courses in accordance with the University's withdrawal policies and procedures. - 2.
 Withdrawal from any course requires withdrawal from the corresponding co-requisite courses (if applicable). - 3.
-Students may request to return to the program once, following withdrawal, with the understanding that re-entry is on a space available basis. - 4.
+Students may request to return to the program once, following withdrawal, with the understanding that re-entry is on a space available basis.
+This request must be in writing to the Associate Director.
+Priority is given to the first student who submits the request in writing. - 4.
 Students out of the program for more than 12 months, must reapply for admission to UNC Charlotte and to the School of Nursing through the competitive admission's process, for entry into the program's first semester.